 Manipulation - breaking down scar tissue and joint manipulations

-GOLFERS & TENNIS EBLOW INJECTION TREATMENT
+GOLFER'S & TENNIS ELBOW INJECTION TREATMENT

 Due to modern living, sometimes elbow pain and tendinitis (golfers elbow and tennis elbow) can turn into chronic pain.
-If this is the case the other modes of treatment are also available.
+If this is the case then other modes of treatment are also available.
 Injection therapy for golfers elbow and tennis elbow is also commonly used to treat the stubborn condition and can deliver good success.
 Injection therapies often involve steroid injections and/or platelet rich plasma (PRP) injections.

 Cortisone injections (steroid injection)

-Tennis elbow and golfers tennis suffers who have not responded well to conservative treatments may be advised to have a cortisone injection to reduce inflammation and pain.
+Tennis elbow and golfers tennis sufferers who have not responded well to conservative treatments may be advised to have a cortisone injection to reduce inflammation and pain.
 The factors to consider if one is thinking about having a steroid injection is that often (if successful) steroid injections for pain can be short-lived and may have an overall degenerative effect on the local tissue and tendon of the elbow.
 Although they can be good for inflammation, cortisone injections can weaken the tendon, putting it at an increased risk for rupture (tear), if repeated too often.